elk-audio/sushi/README.md

     $ ./generate --cmake-args="-DWITH_XENOMAI=off -DVST2_SDK_PATH=/home/elk/sdks/vstsdk2.4" -b

-If the Vst 2.4 SDK is not available, Sushi can still be built without Vst 2.x support using the command below
+If the Vst 2.4 SDK is not available, Sushi can still be built without Vst 2.x support using the command below:

     $ ./generate --cmake-args="-DWITH_XENOMAI=off -DWITH_VST2=off" -b

-It is also possible to skip the `-b` flag and build by calling `make` directly in build/debug or build/release
+It is also possible to skip the `-b` flag and build by calling `make` directly in build/debug or build/release.

 ### Useful CMake build options
 Various options can be passed to CMake directly, or through the generate script using the `--cmake-args` flag.
 Both general CMake options and Sushi-specific options that control which features Sushi is built with can be passed.
 Note that all options need to be prefixed with `-D` when passing them.
 All options are on be default as that is the most common use case.